JettJones/google_script_voting/README.md

 * If multiple candidates tie for least votes, then all are removed.
 * It is possible that multiple candidates tie for first place, in which case the vote ends in a tie.

+### First Passed The Post Voting

+Wikipedia describes FPTP well enough: http://en.wikipedia.org/wiki/First-past-the-post_voting CGPGrey's five minute video, "The Problems with First Passed the Post Voting", also does a great job on YouTube: https://www.youtube.com/watch?v=s7tWHJfhiyo

+# Setting up the Script

+To get the script configured for your spreadsheet, follow these steps:
+1. Make a new Google Sheet.
+2. From the Tools menu, select "Script Editor"
+3.

 # Steps to run an election